- Home

 Using donor eggs

-You will need to find your own donor eggs.
-Your fertility clinic may have an egg bank or you can ask a family member or friend to donate eggs.
-All donors are required to have blood tests, answer questions about their genetic and medical information, and have counselling.
+In most cases, eggs are donated by a family member or friend.
+Your fertility clinic may have an egg bank, but there is usually a long waiting list.
+All donors are required to have blood tests for infectious and genetic screening, answer questions about their genetic and medical information, and have counselling.

 Using donor embryos